 Director of Communications and Marketing

-BC has been with CASA of Oklahoma County over four years.
+BC has been with CASA of Oklahoma County over five years.
 He has a BA in Political Science and Government and an MA in Administrative Leadership.
 BC began his work at CASA as an AmeriCorps Member through a grant program.
 He loves to paint, play retro video games, and try new foods.
 His dog, Sam, is a rescue pit named after Oklahoma singer-songwriter Samantha Crain.
 “As a former foster kid myself, CASA’s mission means a lot to me personally,” says BC, “These are children who so often do not have a voice of their own to speak up with.
 That volunteer’s extra set of eyes can make all the difference in so many of these cases.
 I’m proud to tell their stories each and every day.”
 Contact BC with any questions you might have about marketing and other communications at CASA!
 He would love to hear from you.

 Director of Recruitment

 Kathy has been with CASA of Oklahoma County over nine years.
 She has a Bachelor’s in Political Science.
 Contact Kathy with any questions you might have about volunteering at CASA!
 She would love to hear from you.
 Kathy is passionate about the mission of child advocacy.
 Kathy is a lifelong Oklahoman and graduated from Oklahoma City University in 2003.
 Kathy is an active member of the Junior League of Oklahoma City and Crown Heights United Methodist Church.
 She is a doting Auntie and enjoys yoga, road trips, scary movies, and her sweet dog, Ginger.
 “I feel fortunate to spend my days working toward the mission of Child Advocacy,” says Kathy, “The individuals who walk through our doors and are willing to donate their time to advocate for children are the best our community has to offer.
 CASA is what it looks like when we take responsibility for the welfare of our most vulnerable community members.”